akutakustik/soundcloud-social-download/README.markdown

 7. Select Read & Write for *Default Access type*
 8. Click `Save`
 9. Finally, copy the **Consumer Key** and **Consumer Secret** to a text file for later

+# Download

+Clone the application on your local computer by running the following command in your Terminal emulator.
+(Terminal on Mac, Console on Windows)

+     git clone git@github.com:soundcloud/soundcloud-social-download.git project_name

+Now you're ready to do some configuring.